digital-earths-global-hackathon/scientific-scope/content/how2hack.md

 - A link to the recurring Zoom meeting will be provided before the event:

-- Each science team (see below) will have their own zoom breakout room (using the name of the science team).
+- Each science team (see above) will have their own zoom breakout room (using the name of the science team).

 <!-- Each node should designate a representative to join the daily check-in call (determining fixed times to organize these check-ins). -->